CarlGao4/Muse-Sounds/status.md

 - `SFZ\Altos - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Mmm - Staccatissimo.sfz`
 - `SFZ\Altos - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Altos - Ooh - Staccatissimo.sfz`
 - `SFZ\Altos - Realtime.sfz`: Could not activate this file.
 I guess that this should require a MIDI keyboard to activate.

+#### Basses

+- `SFZ\Basses - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Ahh - Staccatissimo.sfz`
+- `SFZ\Basses - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Mmm - Staccatissimo.sfz`
+- `SFZ\Basses - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Basses - Ooh - Staccatissimo.sfz`
+- `SFZ\Basses - Realtime.sfz`: Could not activate this file.
+I guess that this should require a MIDI keyboard to activate.

 ### Muse Harp